Kent County Cricket Club in 1906: Background

-After dominating county cricket in the early years of Queen Victoria's reign, the players who made up Kent's great side of the 1840s retired and by the 1850s the county had been reduced to often having to amalgamate with other sides to produce a challenging team.
+After dominating county cricket in the early years of Queen Victoria's reign, the players who made up Kent's great team of the 1840s retired and by the 1850s the county had been reduced to often having to amalgamate with other teams to produce a challenging team.
 The formation of a County Club in Maidstone in 1859 and the amalgamation of this with the original Kent Cricket Club in 1870 to create the modern Kent County Cricket Club, provided the basis for re-emergence, although the club suffered from financial instability and Lord Harris's view was that Kent could not hope to compete at the level it once had throughout the 1870s and 1880s.
 When the County Championship was formerly established in 1890 Kent were initially able to finish only in mid-table.

 The establishment of the Tonbridge Nursery in 1897 as a player development centre for young professionals was one of the key developments that lay the foundations for the successes of the pre-war period.
 The Nursery, which was run by Captain William McCanlis and set up and overseen by Tom Pawley, who became the club's general manager in 1898, provided coaching and match practise for the young professionals who, by 1914, had become the basis of the Kent team, gradually taking the place of the amateurs who had dominated the Kent teams of the 1870s and 80s.
 By 1906 around 60% of all appearances were by professionals, with bowlers such as Colin Blythe and Arthur Fielder forming the core of the Kent attack.
-Professional batsmen such as Punter Humphreys and James Seymour became an increasingly important part of Kent's batting lineup, coming together with a group of "gifted" amateurs to produce strong sides.
+Professional batsmen such as Punter Humphreys and James Seymour became an increasingly important part of Kent's batting lineup, coming together with a group of "gifted" amateurs to produce strong teams.

 The Nursery began to pay dividends quickly and Kent finished third in the Championship in 1900.
-Mid-table finishes followed between 1901 and 1903 before the side finished third again in 1904 in the first year of C. H. B. Marsham's captaincy.
+Mid-table finishes followed between 1901 and 1903 before the team finished third again in 1904 in the first year of C. H. B. Marsham's captaincy.
 A sixth-place finish in 1905 saw Seymour, Ted Dillon (who would go on to captain the county) and Arthur Day all score over 1,000 Championship runs and Blythe take 130 wickets.
 The season had also seen the debut in the Kent Second XI of a young Nursery professional named Frank Woolley.